Rumble Fish (novel): Characters

 Biff Wilcox is Rusty-James' rival, introduced early in the book when Rusty is told that Biff wants to kill him.
 They have a knife-fight where Rusty almost wins but is distracted by the arrival of The Motorcycle Boy; when Rusty-James looks at The Motorcycle Boy, Biff grabs the knife and slashes it across Rusty-James' side, leaving a long gash.
 Rusty-James is later expelled from school and placed in Biff's school.

 Patty is Rusty-James' girlfriend until half-way through the book when she learns that Rusty-James was seen fooling around with a black-haired girl at a party.
 She and Rusty's friend Smokey later become a couple.
 Smokey later admits that he made sure Patty found out about Rusty-James and the girl so that she would date him instead.

 Rusty-James' mother lives in California.
 She left a long time ago when Rusty was only a small boy.
+She is referenced many times throughout the book, but never shown.
+Readers only know her as The moter cycle boy & Rusty-James´s mother who left the family long before he could remember.

 Rusty-James' father lives with the boys but goes out drinking all day so he is hardly ever home; when he is home though he practically ignores Rusty.
 Motorcycle Boy tells Rusty-James that the reason he can't stand to be home alone is that when their mother left, she took Motorcycle Boy with her and his father went on a three-day drinking binge, and Rusty-James (age 2 at the time) was left alone to fend for himself for that time.